Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Care Level: Very Easy

-Tank Size: 5 gallons for trio, 10+ recommended
+Tank Size: 5 gallons for a trio, 10+ recommended

 Temperature: 72-82°F